 - Please also note that you now have an option to list references in your abstract.
-The references are NOT MANDATORY.
+The references are ARE MANDATORY.
 Please, use 5 references maximum.

 - All references have to be written in uniform Vancouver style.

 - Please choose the desired presentation form for your abstract.
-However, the Scientific Committee reserves the right to decide on the final type of presentation after abstract selection.
+However, the Scientific Board reserves the right to decide on the final type of presentation after abstract selection.

 - Please, choose the topic most related to your abstract.
-However, the Scientific Committee reserves the right to decide on the final topic after abstract selection.
+However, the Scientific Board reserves the right to decide on the final topic after abstract selection.

 - The abstract should highlight the background to the work, the methods used (where applicable) and the findings.
 However, we are particularly interested in how you have implemented your findings in practice and the consequences of this change.
 Please emphasize this in your abstract, and when presenting make this the focus of your talk / poster.

-- Abstracts will be peer-reviewed without knowledge of their source and selected by the Scientific Programme Committee for Oral, Short Oral or E-Posters presentation.
+- Abstracts will be peer-reviewed without knowledge of their source and selected by the Scientific Board for Oral, Short Oral or E-Posters presentation.